thiagorogelio/QueueTest/README.md

 Queue Behavior/Rules:
 - A Queue is initially empty (without any messages)
 - On instantiating a Queue, you must choose the max size of it (you can use `0` as infinite size).
-- A Queue object must have a `put` method.
+- A Queue object must have a `put` method, which inserts a message into the Queue.
 This method must receive an `str` object as id, an "any type" object as content and an optional `integer` object as timeout.
     - The Id and Content values must be used to create a new QueueMessage object and then, saved into the Queue.
     - A Queue object must raise an `Full` error if the queue is full.
     - The timeout value should be used to inform for how many time the Queue object should try to put the message if the queue is full before raising the `Full` error.